-Both coverage types cover injuries to you and passengers if you’re in a car accident caused by:
+Both coverage types cover injuries to you and passengers if you’re in a car accident due to:

-- A driver who doesn’t carry any liability car insurance.
+- First, a driver who doesn’t carry any liability car insurance.

-- A driver who doesn’t have enough liability insurance to cover your medical bills.
+- Second, a driver who doesn’t have enough liability insurance to cover your medical bills.

-- A driver whose insurance company denies coverage or goes out of business.
+- Third, a driver whose insurance company denies coverage or goes out of business.